Department Name: 7P210:KY INJURY PREV & RESEARCH CTR

 Ideal candidates will have prior experience with tools designed to extract, transform, and load (ETL) data.
 This position will monitor KIPRC data access, maintain data and process documentation, optimize SQL queries, databases and processes, and give technical database and infrastructure support as needed.

 SAS, R, ArcGIS, SQL, knowledge of medical records and administrative billing claims.

 Required Related Experience:

 Required License/Registration/Certification :

-MPH degree plus two or more years related experience with SAS Programming preferred.
+Bachelor's degree plus seven or more years related experience in management, computing, data science and/or data management preferred.